Space launch: Orbital launch

 In addition, if orbit is required, then a much greater amount of energy must be generated in order to give the craft some sideways speed.
 The speed that must be achieved depends on the altitude of the orbit – less speed is needed at high altitude.
 However, after allowing for the extra potential energy of being at higher altitudes, overall more energy is used reaching higher orbits than lower ones.

 The speed needed to maintain an orbit near the Earth's surface corresponds to a sideways speed of about 7.8 km/s (17,400 mph), an energy of about 30MJ/kg.
 This is several times the energy per kg of practical rocket propellant mixes.

 Gaining the kinetic energy is awkward as the airdrag tends to slow the spacecraft, so rocket-powered spacecraft generally fly a compromise trajectory that leaves the thickest part of the atmosphere very early on, and then fly on for example, a Hohmann transfer orbit to reach the particular orbit that is required.
 This minimises the airdrag as well as minimising the time that the vehicle spends holding itself up.
 Airdrag is a significant issue with essentially all proposed and current launch systems, although usually less so than the difficulty of obtaining enough kinetic energy to simply reach orbit.

 Escape velocity

 If the Earth's gravity is to be overcome entirely, then sufficient energy must be obtained by a spacecraft to exceed the depth of the gravity potential energy well.
 Once this has occurred, provided the energy is not lost in any non-conservative way, then the vehicle will leave the influence of the Earth.
 The depth of the potential well depends on the vehicle's position, and the energy depends on the vehicle's speed.
 If the kinetic energy exceeds the potential energy then escape occurs.
 At the Earth's surface this occurs at a speed of 11.2 km/s (25,000 mph), but in practice a much higher speed is needed due to airdrag.

+Extraterrestrial

+There have been some extraterrestrial sites of space launches.
+Mostly from the Moon, such as the first, by the Apollo program return launches from the respective moonbases.
+But also from asteroids.

+Lunar ascent of the ascent stage from the last Apollo lunar base at Taurus–Littrow (Apollo 17, 1972).